 The first step in creating training that produces business results is to determine the specific organizational-level result desired.
-Your goal is to discover and understand the underlying problem that generated the training request, and what would indicate that the problem has been solved.
+Your goal is to discover and understand the underlying problem that generated the training request.
+Then, determine what would indicate that the problem has been solved.

 The more specifically you define the desired outcomes, the better target you have to focus your efforts.
 You should also ensure that the stated outcomes are at the organizational level.
 For example, “Teach our new leaders effective communication skills,” is not an outcome.
-You need to know what kinds of positive outcomes would occur if new leaders were to use effective communication skills, such as increased employee satisfaction or reduction in errors.
+You need to know what kinds of positive outcomes would occur if new leaders were to use effective communication skills.
+And example is increased employee satisfaction or reduction in errors.

 For remote leadership, identify the key outcomes stakeholders want to see.
 For example:

 - Employee satisfaction

 - Minimal errors